 How is it different from “just “ thinking?

-What makes being in a Thinking Session different from just thinking?
+What makes being in a Thinking Session different?

-Do you want something to change but can’t see how to make that happen?
-Do you find yourself going around in circles as you try to figure out what to do?
-Maybe you know what you want to happen but you can’t seem to make a start.
-Something is stopping you from taking the first step, from making that first move.
+Have you ever wanted to change something but you couldn’t see how to make it happen?
+You seemed to be going around in circles as you tried to figure out what to do?
+Or maybe you know what you want to happen but you can’t seem to make a start.
+Something is stopping you from taking the first step, from making the first move.

 I’d like to share with you what can make a difference, and free you up to make the change, to take the first step.
 I’ve discovered the magic that can happen in a Thinking Session, when you figure out what to do and feel energised and confident about doing it.